Panama Canal expansion project: Against the project

 Former President Jorge Illueca, former sub-administrator of the Panama Canal Commission Fernando Manfredo, shipping consultant Julio Manduley, and industrial entrepreneur George Richa M. said that the expansion was not necessary; they claimed that the construction of a mega-port on the Pacific side would be sufficient to meet probable future demand.
 Such a port would be the second in the American Pacific deep enough to handle post-Panamax ships, the first being Los Angeles.
 As Panama is already a natural trading route, it would be able to handle the movement of containers from the Pacific to the Atlantic side via railroad, where containers would be reloaded to other ships for worldwide distribution.
-In addition, the following organizations and people oppose the project:
+In addition, the following organizations and people opposed the project: